neicnordic/endit/README.md

 The multiple session retrieve support in `tsmretriever.pl` requires a tape hint file, see below, that enables running multiple sessions each accessing a single tape.

-After installing, you need to create the directories `in`, `out`, `request`, `requestlists` and `trash` in the same filesystem as the pool.
-ENDIT daemons check the existence and permissions of needed directories on startup.
+On startup, the ENDIT daemons will check/create needed subdirectories in the base directory, as specified by the `dir` configuration directive in `endit.conf`.

 After starting dcache you also need to start the three scripts: